2019 • 04 • 19

-- You may bring your own food but must only be consumed in your paid pavillion or cottage.
+- You may bring your own food but must only be consumed in your paid pavilion or cottage.
 Food and drinks are not allowed on the seashore and in the water.

 - DO NOT LITTER.
 Dispose of your garbage properly.
 Clean after yourselves.

 - Be cautious.
-Personal safety must be a pariority.
+Personal safety must be a priority.
 Do not wander far from the shore if you are not a seasoned swimmer.

 - Protect yourself from the sun.
 Apply sunscreen, but make sure that you are using eco-friendly and environment-friendly products.
 Please purchase sunscreen WITHOUT these ingredients: oxybenzone, parabens, and benzophenone.